Chris-wa-He/AWS-Lambda-notifier/README_en.md

 1. Due to WeChat Work limitations, you need to add the IP address that calls the message sending API to the "Trusted IP" list.
 Please refer to [this link](https://open.work.weixin.qq.com/devtool/query?e=60020) for more information.
 2. To set a fixed egress IP for Lambda, you need to configure a subnet for Lambda, as described [here](https://repost.aws/zh-Hans/knowledge-center/lambda-static-ip).

+> [!IMPORTANT]
-To simplify the configuration, you can use the `DingTalk-Notifer` branch to configure pushing messages to a WeChat Work group.
+> To simplify the configuration, you can use the `DingTalk-Notifer` branch to configure pushing messages to a WeChat Work group.

 LLM-related deployment options:
 ![llm_parameter](images/llm_parameter.png)